mmart1n/WebShopOvGUMagdeburg/README.md

 # WebShopOvGUMagdeburg
-A WebSite created as a course assignment for business informatics.
+A WebSite created for a course assignment in business informatics.

 ### Requirements